AIRLab-POLIMI/Triskarino/pose_classification/README.md

 ## Final Step
 Before running `Inference.py`, ensure that the **paths to your YOLO model** and **XGBoost model** inside the code are correctly set for your system.

+---

+For any information on this program, you should be able to contact me at: thierry.jannin1@gmail.com